• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 Cell Grown Raspberries

-Cell grown raspberries are available from mid June to mid August and will usually be despatched within 14 days.
+Cell grown raspberries are available from mid/late May to late July and will usually be despatched within 14 days.

 Strawberry plants (Runners)

 Unless otherwise stated in the product description, fresh dug strawberry plants will be despatched from mid October to late November.
-Coldstored strawberry plants will be despatched from March to early July.
+Coldstored strawberry plants will be despatched from March to late June (closing date for orders is the 26th June).
 Orders placed during these periods will usually be delivered within 28 days.
 Some varieties are only available as coldstored plants (see product description for availability).

 Vegetable Plants